 Current HOA savings account rates and the best high-yield options for 2025

 HYSAs from online platforms and some traditional banks are currently offering impressive APY rates.
-In 2025, some HYSAs, including Varo Bank and AdelFi, offer up to 5.00% APY.
+For example, in 2025, Varo Bank is offering up to 5.00% APY.
 These rates represent a significant opportunity for your HOA to grow its reserves faster.

 A substantial balance in a high interest savings account can generate significant income for your HOA.
 For instance, a $100,000 balance in a HYSA earning 4.3%-5% APY can generate $4,300 to $5,000 annually in interest.
 This interest directly contributes to the growth of your HOA community savings account.